logaretm/vee-validate/docs/advanced/cross-field-validation.md

 </ValidationProvider>
 ```

-First we need to wrap them both in a `ValidationObserver` component:
+First you need to wrap them both in a `ValidationObserver` component:

 ```vue{1,12}
 <ValidationObserver>